Niall Horan recalls last conversation with ‘brother’ Liam Payne

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Niall Horan has shared a fresh tribute to his late One Direction bandmate Liam Payne, reflecting on their recent meeting just two weeks ago.
+Niall Horan has shared a personal tribute to his late One Direction bandmate Liam Payne, reflecting on their meeting just weeks before the singer’s death.

-The Irish singer, who rose to fame along with Payne and their bandmates Harry Styles, Louis Tomlinson and Zayn Malik after competing on The X Factor in 2010, posted the statement to Instagram along with a sweet photo of them together.
+Horan, who rose to fame along with Payne and their bandmates Harry Styles, Louis Tomlinson and Zayn Malik after competing on The X Factorin 2010, posted the statement to Instagram along with a sweet photo of them together.

-“I’m absolutely devastated about the passing of my amazing friend, Liam,” he wrote.
-“It just doesn’t feel real.

 “Liam had an energy for life and a passion for work that was infectious.
 He was the brightest in every room and made everyone feel happy and secure.”